puyanwei/React-Bookmark-Manager/README.md

 7. Upload to Heroku.

+### Quality Control

+I tried to adhere to good coding practices in this project.

+-   Descriptive Naming for functions and variables.
+-   Separated concerns by structuring code into components.
+-   Adhering to industry standard file and folder structuring.
+-   Balancing out refactoring to minimise repetative code, but at no cost to its readability.
+-   Using ES6 Javascript syntax throughout.
+-   Following ESlint suggestions and making them pass.
+-   Small Git commits and good commit descriptions.

 ### Challenges

 As I am more used to using Vue.js, I found some aspects of creating this app in React.js challenging.